timescale/docs/mst/about-mst.md

 automatically scheduled for creation and becomes the new master and standby nodes respectively.
-The master node restores itself from the latest available backup, which means that there can be some degree of data loss involved such as, any writes made since the backup of the latest Write Ahead Log (WAL) file are lost.
+The master node restores itself from the latest available backup, which means that there can be some degree of data loss involved such as, any writes made since the backup of the latest write-ahead log (WAL) file are lost.

 The amount of time it takes to replace a failed node depends mainly on the cloud